|Data provider||Write||Finbourne||Provided with LUSID|

 For example, the query:

-...fails because a simple instrument (such as an equity) must have at least one unique identifier and a domestic currency (each of these errors is revealed in turn).
+...fails because an equity instrument must have at least one unique identifier and a domestic currency (each of these errors is revealed in turn).

-In the following examples, a single instrument is created or updated for purposes of clarity, but each
+In the following examples, a single instrument is created or updated for purposes of clarity, but the

 Note: For more example Luminesce SQL queries, visit our Github repo.